wteo026/CZ1115-Introduction-to-Data-Science-and-Artificial-Intelligence-Mini-Project/README.md

 2. Credit_History is the most significant variable affecting Loan Status
 3. Property Area might be a variable affecting Loan Status
 4. Most of our variables are catergorial variables (Y,N,0,1)
-5. Resampling imbalanced data improved model performance especially on the minority class
-6. Our model is able to predict Loan Status with an accuracy of 92%
+5. Our model is able to predict Loan Status with an accuracy of 92%

 ### What did we learnt from this project?
-1. Resample
+1. Handling imbalanced datasets using resampling methods
+2. Random Forest Regression
-2. Cramer V
+3. Cramer V
-3. Point Biserial correlation
+4. Point Biserial correlation

 ### References
 1. https://www.kaggle.com/datasets/bhavikjikadara/loan-status-prediction